-MA Extraction can be configured "Configure Extraction" in the Extraction module.
-Note: this page is the same as the "Configure Tagging" page, but with the MA Extraction configuration section automatically open.
+MA Extraction can be configured by navigating to the gears icon in the MA Extraction tab.

+Note: this page is the same as the Configure Tagging page, but with the MA Extraction configuration section automatically open.

 Extraction configuration is integrated into tagging configuration in order to use your existing hierarchy to structure your Interventions and Data Elements.